pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 This function additionally propagates any uncertainty in the price into uncertainty in the value of the basket.

 ### Solana Account Structure
-> Warning: the solana account structure is an internal API that is subject to change.
-Prefer to use load_price when possible.

 Pyth Network has several different types of accounts:
 * Price accounts store the current price for a product
 * Product accounts store metadata about a product, such as its symbol (e.g., "BTC/USD").
 * Mapping accounts store a listing of all Pyth accounts

 For more information on the different types of Pyth accounts, see the [account structure documentation](https://docs.pyth.network/how-pyth-works/account-structure).
-The pyth.network website also lists the public keys of the accounts (e.g., [BTC/USD accounts](https://pyth.network/markets/#BTC/USD)).
+The pyth.network website also lists the public keys of the accounts (e.g., [BTC/USD accounts](https://pyth.network/markets/#Crypto.BTC/USD)).

 This library provides several `load_*` methods in state module that translate the binary data in each account into an appropriate struct:

+> Warning: the solana account structure is an internal API that is subject to change.
+Prefer to use load_price when possible.

 ```rust
 use pyth_sdk_solana::state::*;